BeichenXie/Customized-3D-Printing-Programming-/README.md

 ## Usage

 1. Refer to the given example Rhino file to see base geometries.
-2. Assign geometries to the grasshopper file for toolpath generation
+2. Assign geometries to the grasshopper file for toolpath generation.